d0t3k1/d0t-s0urce-prettier/README.md

 You can upload your own image or import it from a URL (press enter when putting a URL).
 The background image will save inbetween sessions.

+# Known issues
+### Background settings doesn't appear
+This is due to how d0urce works.
+Try opening the log, then wait until it shows "Running Prettier d0urceOS".

 # TODO
 - Colors for background
 - ~~Fix counterhacking's log modification working like once out of 16587867468 times~~